wmgeolab/geoBoundaries/CONTRIBUTING.md

 	1. Only files submitted in EPSG: 4326 (WGS84) will be accepted.
 2. Attribute Conventions
 	1. All files are to contain a capitalized ‘Name’ field, i.e. name of each administrative subunit (e.g. USA_ADM1 would include Alabama, Arkansas, etc.).
 In some cases, this field may be left blank if names are not known.
 	2. All files are to contain a capitalized ‘Level’ field, i.e. level of administrative division (ADM0, ADM1, etc.).
 	3. Special Standards for Submitting ADM0 or ADM1 shapes - ISO_Code - Files representing ADM0-1 are also to include ‘ISO_Code’ field (spelled as shown here), containing each subunit’s ISO 3166 code (ISO 3166-1 Alpha-3 or ISO 3166-2 Alpha-3).

 3. Metadata Conventions
     1. Metadata should be saved as “meta.txt”
-    2. Metadata is to include the following information for each boundary submission in a plaintext file, spelled as is, separated by line:
+    2. Metadata is to include the following information for each boundary submission in a plaintext file, spelled as is -
-        1. Boundary Representative of Year:
+    3. Boundary Representative of Year:
             Year of last update to data
-        2. ISO-3166-1 (Alpha-3):
+	4. ISO-3166-1 (Alpha-3):
             3 digit ISO-3166 of Country
         3. Boundary Type:
             ADM0-5